Embedded contact homology of prequantization bundles: The ECH index for prequantization bundles

-In this subsection we prove Proposition \ref{prop:indexcalc}.
-We note that the structure of the proof follows \cite[\S3]{farris}.
 Let $Y$ be a prequantization bundle over a surface $\Sigma_g$ of negative Euler class $e$, and let $L\in\R$ be large.
 Let $\Gamma$ be a torsion element in the $\{0\}\times\Z_{-e}$ subgroup of $H_1(Y)$.
 In this subsection we prove Proposition \ref{prop:indexcalc}.
 We first introduce some notation which we will use throughout the rest of this section in our computation of the ECH index.

 Given generators $\alpha=e_-^{m_-}h_1^{m_1}\cdots h_{2g}^{m_{2g}}e_+^{m_+}$ and $\beta=e_-^{n_-}h_1^{n_1}\cdots h_{2g}^{n_{2g}}e_+^{n_+}$ of $ECC^L_*(Y,\lambda_{\varepsilon(L)},\Gamma)$, let

 Because $[\alpha]=[\beta]=\Gamma$, there is some $d\in\Z$ so that